Eric's pension horizon

 Upon leaving the company, the accrued partner pension remained intact.

-In short: the longer you worked, the higher the partner pension you accrued.
+In short: the longer you worked, the higher the partner's pension you accrued.

 Orphan's pension